andrewcooke/choochoo/docs/fix-fit.md

 # Repairing FIT Files

 Choochoo includes a tool that will attempt to repair FIT format files.
-It does this by trying to *discard* data until it finds a valid file.
+It does this by trying to *discard* data until it finds a valid file (this works because a FIT file is mainly a sequence of repeated records, one for each GPS point; if we remove a corrupt record we still have nearly all the data).

 ## For Dummies